chetnashah/haskellwork/README.md

 * use `:k` variable to get kind
 * use `:i` binding to get info on binding
 * use `:l` filename to load `.hs` file into repl
+* To return to the Prelude> prompt, use the command `:m`, which is short for :module.
+This will unload the file from GHCi, so the code in that file will no longer be in scope in your REPL

 faster docs is accessed by SPC m h H